Benoît Paire: 2022: Loss of form, out of top 150

+2023: Back to Challenger Tour, French Open wildcard

-Paire started his 2023 season at the Open Nouvelle-Calédonie in Nouméa, New Caledonia.
+Paire started his 2023 season at the Open Nouvelle-Calédonie in Nouméa.
 Seeded sixth, he reached the quarterfinals where he lost to eventual champion Raúl Brancaccio.
 At the Tenerife Challenger, he was defeated in the first round by Kaichi Uchida.
 At the Australian Open, he fell in the second round of qualifying to Michael Mmoh.

+At the Open Quimper Bretagne, Paire lost in the first round to qualifier Illya Marchenko.
+Seeded eighth at the Tenerife Challenger II, he was defeated in the first round by Santiago Rodríguez Taverna.
+In Montpellier, he fell in the final round of qualifying to Luca Nardi.
+At the Monterrey Challenger, he lost in the second round to eighth seed Yosuke Watanuki.
+In Waco, he was defeated in the first round by sixth seed Borna Gojo.
+Seeded fifth at the Puerto Vallarta Open, Paire won his 13th Challenger title by beating Yuta Shimizu in the final.
+This was his first tennis title since 2019.
+At the Arizona Classic, he lost in the first round of qualifying to Leandro Riedi.
+Getting past qualifying at the Miami Open, he lost his first-round match again to fellow qualifier Yosuke Watanuki.

+He received a wildcard for the 2023 French Open, losing in the first round to Cameron Norrie.

+In July, Paire won his 14th Challenger title in San Benedetto, Italy as the 8th seed, defeating top seed Richard Gasquet in the finals.

 Playing style

 Paire's style of play is characterized by its flashiness, unpredictability and at times inconsistency.
 The main strength of his game is his double-handed backhand, known for its speed and spin.
 Paire often uses topspin backhands crosscourt at great speed and acute angles to set up a powerful backhand down-the-line to finish off points.
 In contrast, his forehand is relatively less powerful and consistent, particularly when played on the defense, to the extent that he's been known to hit backhands inside-out.

 Paire is also known for his ability and willingness to play drop shots often on both the forehand and backhand wing throughout matches.
 When volleying, he also favors drop over punching volleys and is famous for hitting them with extreme backspin, sometimes even causing the ball to spin back across the net.
 However, these drop shot attempts sometimes give opponents the advantage when they are hit too deep, causing Paire to lose the point.
 He is also fond of hitting between-the-legs shots, both forward and with his back facing the net.

 Paire possesses a powerful but inconsistent first serve and serves-and-volleys on occasion.

 Above all, Paire is known for his flashiness on the court that plays to the crowd.
 He is known to hit a variety of high-risk shots and trick shots, such as the frontal and back tweener, jumping tweener, drop shots that backspin towards the net and topspin backhands at extremely acute angles, even when unnecessary to win the point.